Please feel free to comment on my review.

 Tom Hiddleston stars as Loki, Thor’s brother in the film.
 It turns out that Loki is the villain and has been responsible for letting the Frost Giants into Asgard.
 It was interesting to hear more about Loki’s background as a character and that he was adopted by Odin.
-His actions as a villain are so intriguing.
+His actions as a villain were so intriguing.

 Stellan Skarsgård stars as Erik Selvig, a scientist working with Jane Foster when they meet Thor in New Mexico and is Jane’s mentor.
 Erik Selvig becomes concerned about what’s going on with Thor and looks up on Thor’s mythology in books.
 He’s also concerned when Jane takes an interest in Thor.

 Kat Denning stars as Darcy Lewis, a political science major who works as Jane Foster’s assistant.
 Darcy can be a little grating at times.
 She’s meant to be the comic relief, but there were times when I found her annoying with her one-liners.
-She also seems this rather dim in the three scientists group.
+She also seems to be rather dim in the three scientists group.

 Colm Feore stars as Laufey, the King of the Frost Giants and Loki’s biological father.
-I must say I didn’t find the Frost Giants all that impressive and frightening.
-I mean okay the fight scenes Thor and and his friends have with the Frost Giants are good, but those felt like ‘blink and you’ll miss it’ fights.
+I must say, I didn’t find the Frost Giants all that impressive and frightening.
+I mean okay, the fight scenes Thor and and his friends have with the Frost Giants are good, but those felt like ‘blink and you’ll miss it’ fights.